newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transport-insurance.md

 ---
+notesMd: Spacing on first bullet item needs to be fixed in a way that won't revert when Prettier formats the markdown
+summaryDescriptionMd: >-
+  Insurance will protect your business assets should you be held liable for an incident.

+  To find an insurance broker, speak to your network, local Chamber of Commerce, or supplier.
+Often, the best way to find a broker is through word of mouth.
 urlSlug: transport-insurance
 filename: transport-insurance
 displayname: transport-insurance
 name: Get Your Commercial Insurance Policy
 id: transport-insurance
-summaryDescriptionMd: >-
-  Insurance will protect your business assets should you be held liable for an incident.

-  To find an insurance broker, speak to your network, local Chamber of Commerce, or supplier.
-Often, the best way to find a broker is through word of mouth.
 ---

 ## Common Types of Commercial Insurance